vic-ma/howtodismantle.github.io/_posts/2024-11-25-I-O-Lets-Go-Going-crazy-for-Pepperl-Fuchs-IO-Link-Master-ICE2-8IOL-G65L-V1D.md

   - name: PFIOLinkMaster.pbmx
     url: /assets/2024-11-25/PFIOLinkMaster.pbmx
 ---
-In this blog, we've discussed different ways to integrate sensors into a Peakboard application.
+In this blog, we've discussed a few different ways to integrate sensors into a Peakboard application.
 You can see an overview of these articles in [The hitchhiker's guide to I/O devices](/I-O-Lets-go-The-hitchikers-guide-to-I-O-devices.html).

-In today's article we'll take a look at a sophisticated and slightly more expensive type of I/O module---an IO-Link master.
+In today's article, we'll take a look at a sophisticated and slightly more expensive type of I/O module---an IO-Link master.

 The main difference between the IO-Link master and other I/O modules is that the IO-Link doesn't use blank wires to connect the sensors.
 Instead, it uses the IO-Link plug.
 A sensor must provide this IO-Link plug in order to be used with an IO-Link master.